Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Model Lagrangian and phase diagram

 The 2SC phase is characterized by a nonzero diquark condensate $\Delta$.
-At the 2SC-PT, $\Delta$ in the 2SC phase gets to have a non-zero value continuously from zero, provided that the PT is of the second order, which implies that $\omega_{\rm MFA}$ satisfies
+At the 2SC-PT, $\Delta$ gets to have a non-zero value in the 2SC phase continuously from zero, provided that the phase transition is of the second order.
+This implies that $\omega_{\rm MFA}$ satisfies

 at the 2SC-PT.
 Equation~\eqref{eq:d2om/dD2} tells us that the thermodynamic potential around the minimum point is flat, and hence the diquark susceptibility $\chi_D = (\partial^2\omega_{\rm MFA}/\partial\Delta^2)^{-1}$ is divergent, and accordingly so do the fluctuations of $\Delta$ at the 2SC-PT.
 Such divergences are a general feature of second-order phase transitions~\cite{Asakawa:2015ybt}.
 We will discuss their consequences in subsequent sections.
 Owing to the nonzero current quark mass, the chiral condensate $\langle\hat\sigma\rangle$ is always nonzero.
-On the other hand, when $\omega_{\rm MFA}$ has two local minima, the values of $M$ and $\Delta$ at the global minimum can show a discontinuous change when $T$ and $\mu$ are varied, which corresponds to a first-order phase transition.
+When $\omega_{\rm MFA}$ has two local minima, the values of $M$ and $\Delta$ at the global minimum can exhibit a discontinuous change when $T$ and $\mu$ are varied, which corresponds to a first-order phase transition.

-In Fig.~\ref{fig:Phase-D}, we show the phase diagram in the $T$--$\mu$ plane obtained by the MFA~\cite{Nishimura:2024kvz}: The solid line shows the first-order transition line.
-The circle marker at $(T_{\rm CP},\, \mu_{\rm CP}) \simeq (46.712,\, 329.34)~{\rm MeV}$ denotes the endpoint of the first-order transition line, at which the phase transition is of second order and called the QCD-CP.
+In Fig.~\ref{fig:Phase-D}, we show the phase diagram in the $T$--$\mu$ plane obtained by the MFA~\cite{Nishimura:2024kvz}.
+The solid line shows the first-order transition line.
+The circle marker at $(T_{\rm CP},\, \mu_{\rm CP}) \simeq (46.712,\, 329.34)~{\rm MeV}$ denotes the QCD-CP, which is an endpoint of the first-order transition line where the phase transition is of second order.
 The dashed, dash-dotted, and dotted lines show the 2SC-PT for $G_D/G_S = 0.70$, $0.65$, and $0.60$, respectively.
 The critical temperature of the 2SC-PT increases as $G_D$ becomes larger.
 The 2SC-PT is of second order in our model.

 As mentioned in Introduction, several studies beyond the MFA suggest that the order of the 2SC-PT is a weak first order owing to fluctuations of gluon fields~\cite{Matsuura:2003md,Giannakis:2004xt,Fejos:2019oxz}.
-Since any global symmetry distinguishing the 2SC phase from the normal one is absent, the transition to the 2SC phase may have to be crossover~\cite{Alford:2007xm}.
-In any event, we are not aware of a definite conclusion on the order of the 2SC-PT so far, the following analyses will be performed simply based on the result of the MFA.
+Since any global symmetry distinguishes the 2SC phase from the normal one, the transition to the 2SC phase may have to be crossover~\cite{Alford:2007xm}.
+In any event, we are not aware of a definite conclusion on the order of the 2SC-PT, the following analyses will be performed simply based on the result of the MFA.